NanoRocket/UdacitySDRound2/README.md

     }
   }

 This augmentation randomly adjusts the contrast of the image, which can help the model learn to recognize objects with different levels of detail.

   data_augmentation_options {
     random_adjust_contrast {
     }
   }

-This augmentation randomly adjusts the saturation of the image, which can help the model learn to recognize objects under different lighting conditions.
+This augmentation randomly adjusts the saturation of the image, which can help the model generalize under different lighting conditions.

   data_augmentation_options {
     random_adjust_saturation {
     }
   }

-This augmentation randomly converts the image from RGB to grayscale, which can help the model learn to recognize objects with less color information.
+This augmentation randomly converts the image from RGB to grayscale, which can help reduce the model's dependence on color.

   data_augmentation_options {
     random_rgb_to_gray {
     probability: 0.1
     }
   }

+This augmentation applies a random order of color distortions to the image, such as adjusting the brightness, contrast, saturation, and hue.
+These distortions can produce more varied and potentially effective color distortions.

   data_augmentation_options {
     random_distort_color {